 A medium-sized but super market happens once a month 30 kilometers south of Zweibruecken, in the French town of Eguelshardt, where you can also enjoy historic castle ruins and beautiful hiking trails in the Moselle region.

-A huge brocante is held once a month in Metz and other ones much further away happen in towns along the east coast on the Atlantic.
+A huge brocante is held once a month in Metz and other ones much further away happen in towns along the east (i.e. Atlantic) coast.
 These might seem too far with regard to driving distance but they afford chances, too, to find inexpensive lodging along the way and explore some of Europe’s historic areas.
-Check out the site www.agendadesbrocantes.fr for info as you plan your trip.
+Check out https://brocabrac.fr/ as you plan your trip.

 Belgian flea markets

-One of the best area markets happens at Silenrieux, Belgium, operating every Sunday and featuring lots of antiques and collectibles in a large, indoor market hall.
+One of the best area markets happens at Silenrieux, Belgium.
+Typically open every Sunday, it features lots of antiques and collectibles in a large, indoor market hall.
 The market has grown immensely from the days in the 1970s and 80s when cars would just pull up, throw open the trunk, and sell whatever they had.
 Today, there are often close to 150 vendors offering their treasures.

 In Rochefort, Belgium, visiting the brocante is worth it if only for the time spent in the quaint little village and surrounding area.
 Red marble quarries in the area offer tours, and scattered small breweries offer locally brewed beers.
-Rochefort has an annual outdoors flea market Sunday, this year July 15, and will have up to 80 vendors.
-Household goods to collectibles to antiques are for sale, the only thing is there is no electricity to test appliances, so there is no guarantee it will work when you get it home.
+Rochefort has an annual outdoors flea market that typically has up to 80 vendors.
+Household goods, collectibles and antiques are for sale.
+Take note: there is no electricity to test appliances, so there is no guarantee they will work when you get home.

 In Tongeren, Belgium, it was previously possible to buy an entire solid wood office set, including a swivel chair and beautiful desk, plus shelving for less than 300 dollars.
+Though prices have inched up over the years, Tongeren is still a great place to go.
 Vans containing all types of office furniture arrive early in the morning on market days to set up their displays.
 Tongeren also has a lot of newish-looking clothing that sells cheap and there are booths with lots of household furnishings.

 Story by Thomas Warner